Kyrie21323/FinalProject/README.md

    GET /Votes: Retrieve all records from the votes table.\
    POST /Votes: Add a new vote to the votes table.\
    PUT /Votes/{influencer_id}: Add a new vote to the votes table for a specific influencer.\

+1. Vibe Score History
+Fetch all records from the VibeScoreHistory table.
+- URL: /VibeScoreHistory
+- Method: GET
+- Response: List of vibe score history records.
+2. Influencers
+Fetch all records from the Influencers table.
+- URL: /Influencers
+- Method: GET
+- Response: List of influencer records.
+3. Votes
+- a.
+Fetch Votes by Influencer ID
+   Fetch vote details for a specific influencer.
+   - URL: /Votes/{influencer_id}
+   - Method: GET
+   - Path Parameter:
+      - influencer_id (int): ID of the influencer.
+   - Response: Vote record for the specified influencer.
+- b.
+Fetch All Votes
+   Fetch all records from the Votes table.
+   - URL: /Votes
+   - Method: GET
+   - Response: List of all vote records.
+- c.
+Add a New Vote
+   Insert a new vote into the database.
+   - URL: /Votes
+   - Method: POST
+   - Request Body:
+   {
+  "influencer_id": <int>,
+  "good_vote": <int>,
+  "bad_vote": <int>
+   }
+   - Response:
+   { "message": "Vote added successfully" }
+- d.
+Update or Create Vote
+   Update an existing vote or create a new one for an influencer.
+   - URL: /Votes/{influencer_id}
+   - Method: PUT
+   - Path Parameter:
+      - influencer_id (int): ID of the influencer.
+   - Request Body:
+   {
+  "good_vote": <int>,
+  "bad_vote": <int>
+   }
+4. News
+Fetch all records from the News table and trigger sentiment analysis in the background.
+- URL: /News
+- Method: GET
+- Response: List of news records.
+5. Videos
+Fetch all records from the Videos table and trigger sentiment analysis in the background.
+- URL: /Videos
+- Method: GET
+- Response: List of video records.

+## Background Tasks
+The API uses FastAPI's BackgroundTasks feature to perform certain operations asynchronously:
+1. Sentiment analysis for news and videos is triggered when fetching data from `/News` and `/Videos`.
+2. Vibe score updates are triggered when votes are updated or created via `/Votes/{influencer_id}`.

+## Key Functionalities
+### Sentiment Analysis
+Sentiment analysis is performed on text data (news articles and video comments) using TextBlob's polarity scoring.

+#### Process:
+- Fetch data from News or Videos table.
+- Calculate polarity using TextBlob.
+- Assign a scaled sentiment score (1–10) based on polarity.
+- Update the database with calculated sentiment scores.
+#### Functions:
+- `perform_sentiment_analysis(dataframe, text_column)`
+   - Performs TextBlob-based polarity scoring and assigns sentiment scores.
+- `update_sentiment_scores(table_name, dataframe)`
+   - Updates the database table with calculated sentiment scores.

+### Vibe Score Calculation
+Vibe scores are calculated as a weighted average of normalized news sentiment, video sentiment, and vote scores.

+#### Process:
+- Fetch data from `News`, `Videos`, and `Votes` tables.
+- Calculate normalized sentiment scores (0–1 scale).
+- Compute vote score as good votes/(good votes+bad votes).
+- Combine these metrics into a final vibe score:
+   Vibe Score = 0.25 × News Sentiment + 0.25 × Video Sentiment + 0.5×Vote Score
+- Update the Influencers table with calculated vibe scores.

+Functions:
+- `calculate_vibe_score(news_sentiment, video_sentiment, vote_score)`
+   Combines metrics into a final vibe score.
+- `update_vibe_scores()`
+   Updates vibe scores for all influencers in the database.

+## Error Handling
+The API includes robust error handling using FastAPI's HTTPException class.
+Common error scenarios include:
+- Database connection failures (500 Internal Server Error).
+- Missing data (404 Not Found).
+- SQL execution errors (500 Internal Server Error).

+## Dependencies
+The following Python libraries are used in this project:
+- FastAPI - For building APIs.
+- mysql.connector - For connecting to MySQL databases.
+- Pydantic - For request validation.
+- dotenv - For managing environment variables.
+- pymysql - For advanced MySQL operations.